 As Howard Becker* (1963) puts it – “Deviancy is not a quality of the act a person commits, but rather a consequences of the application by others of rules and sanctions to an ‘offender’.
-Deviant behaviour is behaviour that people so label.” (*The main theorist within labelling theory)
+Deviant behaviour is behaviour that people so label.”

 Howard Becker illustrates how crime is the product of social interactions by using the example of a fight between young people.
 In a low-income neighbourhood, a fight is more likely to be defined by the police as evidence of delinquency, but in a wealthy area as evidence of high spirits.
 The acts are the same, but the meanings given to them by the audience (in this case the public and the police) differ.
 Those who have the power to make the label stick thus create deviants or criminals.

-Becker provides a more extreme example in his book The Outsiders (1963) – in this he draws on a simple illustration of an anthropological study by anthropologist Malinowski who describes how a youth killed himself because he hand been publicly accused of incest.
+Becker provides a more extreme example in his book The Outsiders (1963) – in this he draws on a simple illustration of a study by anthropologist Malinowski who describes how a youth killed himself because he hand been publicly accused of incest.
 When Malinowski had first inquired about the case, the islanders expressed their horror and disgust.
 But, on further investigation, it turned out that incest was not uncommon on the island, nor was it really frowned upon provided those involved were discrete.
 However, if an incestuous affair became too obvious and public, the islanders reacted with abuse and the offenders were ostracised and often driven to suicide.

 To be clear – in the above example, everyone knows that incest goes on, but if people are too public about it (and possibly if they are just disliked for whatever reason) they get publicly shamed for being in an incestuous relationship.